 Former point guard at Dartmouth College, Gilmore was named Ivy League Player of the Year and led Dartmouth to the 1993-94 and 1994-95 Ivy Championships along with an NCAA Tournament bid.
 She led the Big Green in assists and steals and ranks first all-time in career steals per game and season as well as second in all-time career assists.
 After her collegiate career Gilmore played semi-pro ball in Germany.
 She is currently teaching physical education in Weymouth and spends summers coaching basketball at various camps.

 James Spinner is a special education teacher in the Newton Public Schools in addition to entering his 3rd year with ASA Hoops.
 Coach Spinner has become a critical part of the coaching staff leading and directing camps and clinics.
 In addition to his role with summer and school vacation programming Spinner is our 6th grade Boys SELECT Coach.
 A former point guard for Newton South High School, James is a true student of the game.
 His passion for teaching coupled with his knowledge of basketball makes him a perfect fit for ASA.
 James holds an undergraduate degree from Framingham State in Criminology and enrolled in a Masters Program at Wheelock college for special Ed.

-Greg Maneikis is a recent graduate of Boston College where he double-majored in English and Secondary Education.
-He is currently teaching in the Boston Public Schools.
+Greg Maneikis is a Varsity Basketball Coach in Austin, TX where he has been teaching English for the past 5 years.
 Greg played three years of Varsity basketball at Boston Latin School, twice being named a first-team league all-star.
-As a senior captain, Greg led his team to a share of the Dual County League Title and the third round of the MIAA tournament, which remains the most successful run a Boston Latin basketball team has ever had in the history of the program.
-Recently, Greg has been featured on ESPN.com, for his involvement in Asian basketball tournaments across the United States, and is considering a return to competitive basketball.
-Greg will be coaching the 8th grade AAU program for ASA this spring.
+As a senior captain, Greg led his team a share of the Dual County League title and the third round of the MIAA tournament, which remains the most successful run a Boston Lating basketball team has ever had in the history of the program.
+Greg specializes in skill development for high school players, with an emphasis on ball-handling ability.
+You can follow his coaching page on Instagram @movesbymaneikis